Computer Science

 In KS3

-Over the course of Key Stage 3, students will develop the skills required to use technology effectively throughout their life – whether it is for personal, educational, community, social or business purposes.
-Students will also learn about the fundamentals of computer science behind technology that they use.
+Over the course of Key Stage 3, students will develop the skills required to use technology safely and effectively throughout their life – whether it is for personal, educational, community, social or business purposes.
+Students will also learn about the fundamentals of computer science behind the technology that they use.

-During their lessons, students explore a variety of issues from how we use technology in our daily lives to using web tools effectively within an online business.
-Students will also explore the issues surrounding the ‘digital divide’, become digital designers by creating graphics, animations and movies.
-They will discover how computers really work and learn how to code using different programming languages.
+During their lessons, students explore a variety of issues from how we use technology in our daily lives to using web tools effectively within specific settings and areas of industry.
+Students will become digital designers by creating graphics, animations and movies.
+They will discover how computers really work and learn how to code using different programming languages, including Python.
 Throughout these units of work, students will also develop their digital literacy skills needed for the 21st century workplace.
-This is achieved using Microsoft Office and Serif Creative Suite, alongside other open source software packages.
+This is achieved using Microsoft Office and professional digital design tools such as Blender, alongside other open-source software packages.

 In KS4

-Students at KS4 are given the opportunity to study GCSE Computer Science – exam board OCR.
+Students at KS4 are given the opportunity to study GCSE Computer Science.

-GCSE Computer Science is aimed at students who are logical in their approach to problem solving and want to gain a greater understanding of the computer science side of IT.
-Students will learn about different aspects of computer systems and how they work in a real world context.
-Students will develop and refine their programming skills and knowledge, with the opportunity to create programs that imitate real life systems.
+GCSE Computer Science is aimed at students who are logical in their approach to problem solving, want to gain a greater understanding of computer science and develop their computational thinking skills.
+Students will learn about different aspects of computer systems and how they work in a real-world context.
+Students will develop and refine their programming skills and knowledge, with the opportunity to create programs that imitate real-life systems.

-The course covers two components: Component 01 – Computer systems and Component 02 – Computational thinking, algorithms and programming.
-The final award consists of two exams, which are equally weighted at 50%, for each component.
+The OCR course covers two components: Component 01 – Computer systems and Component 02 – Computational thinking, algorithms and programming.
+The final assessment consists of two written exams which are equally weighted at 50%.

 In KS5

-A Level Computer Science: this qualification encourages students to develop an understanding of, and ability to apply, the fundamental principles and concepts of computer science.
+GCE Computer Science encourages students to develop an understanding of, and ability to apply, the fundamental principles and concepts of computer science.
 This includes abstraction, decomposition, logic, algorithms and data representation.
 The course allows students to think creatively, analytically and logically about the relationships between different aspects of computer science, whilst understanding the individual (moral), social (ethical), legal and cultural opportunities and risks of digital technology.

 How can I support my child in this subject?